 - Proof of trading address.

 - Proof of the nature of your business such as:

 - A third party invoice which has been paid from your account within the last 60 days addressed to you and your business

 - A current insurance schedule certificate related to your business or regulatory licence e.g. taxi or Food Standards Agency registration document.

-For applications using a Santander personal current account we’ll also need additional information from you as part of the application process, this may mean that it takes longer than normal to process your application.
+For applications using a Santander personal current account we would also have needed additional information from you as part of the application process, this may mean that it took longer than normal to process your application.

 The Government has launched a range of support measures to help support businesses through the disruption caused by coronavirus including;

 - A statutory sick pay relief package for small businesses.